-Today's recipe is a great classic of Sicilian cooking fish: pasta with swordfish sauce Sicilian.
-SI is a dish easy to prepare and really delicious, which it contains most of the symbols of seafood Sicilian: swordfish first, then the tomatoes Pachino, the capers or Salina, black and white olives in brine.
-Like herbs, I use a bit’ lemon thyme and a good pinch of oregano, necessary in my opinion to give the dish that scent so characteristic: I know you're wondering why I do not put parsley, but I find that the parsley in cooking fish flatten all flavors.
+Pasta with swordfish sauce Sicilian: today's recipe is a great classic of Sicilian seafood cuisine.
+It is a very easy first course to prepare and really exquisite, which it contains most of the symbols of seafood Sicilian: swordfish first, then the tomatoes Pachino, the capers or Salina, black and green olives in brine.
+How herbs, I use a bit’ lemon thyme and a good pinch of oregano, necessary in my opinion to give the dish that scent so characteristic: I know you're wondering why I do not put parsley, but I find that the parsley in cooking fish flatten all flavors.

 You can use short or long pasta pasta, indifferently: my favorite formats with this simple and thick sauce is home-made or linguine.
 Of course you can also make Sicilian swordfish sauce with another fish that has hard-boiled, spineless meats.: tuna, Grouper, fish flag.
 The version with the swordfish is very frequent in Messina, as the Strait of Messina is still renowned today for its swordfish (I recommend, buy swordfish caught in our seas, Small and especially when you see the whole fish at the fish, and not only the slices already cut).